georgringer/news/Documentation/Introduction/Support/Index.rst

 ----------

-If you want to make sure that this extension will be ready in time for the upcoming TYPO3 release or are in need of a feature that is not yet implemented, there are several ways to support the further development:
+If you want to make sure that this extension will be ready in time for the upcoming TYPO3 release or you need a feature that is not yet implemented, there are several ways to support the further development:

 *  **Patreon:** Support me on `patreon.com`_ and get access to additional